 Are Old Car Radiators Worth Anything?

 Old car radiators can be sold to scrap yards.
-The amount of money that you’ll make depends on the materials that they’re made of.
-Aluminum-copper will get you $1.15 a lb, brass is $1.25 – $2 a lb, cast iron is 2 – 7 cents a lb, and steel will get you 5 cents a lb.
+The amount of money you’ll make depends on the materials they’re made of.
+Aluminum copper will get you $1.15 an lb; brass is $1.25 – $2 an lb, cast iron is 2 – 7 cents an lb, and steel will get you 5 cents an lb.

-Can You Throw Radiators in the Normal Trash?
+Can You Throw Radiators in the Regular Trash?